 - If the University is not provided with such documents and the employee used the vehicle for personal use, the entire value of the employee’s use of the vehicle or $10,000 must be reported as additional taxable wages subject to FICA tax withholding.

-The business manager or administrator of each department that has University vehicles not used exclusively for University business during the reporting period must submit to the Tax Office by November 30 following the close of the reporting period, a Personal Use of University Vehicles Summary Sheet.
+The operations manager or lead administrator of each department that has University vehicles not used exclusively for University business during the reporting period must submit to the Tax Office by November 30 following the close of the reporting period a completed Form 1110 FR.01 Personal Use of University Vehicles – Department Summary Sheet.
 The Summary Sheet reports the number of vehicles with personal use.
-A personal use of University vehicle questionnaire must be attached for each employee with personal use during the reporting period.
+A completed Form 1110 FR.02 Personal Use of University Vehicles – Questionnaire must be attached for each employee with personal use during the reporting period.

-The employee must complete the questionnaire and submit it, along with the Mileage Record Form, to the department business manager or administrator.
+The employee must complete the questionnaire and submit it, along with Form 1110 FR.03 Mileage Record to the department operations manager or lead administrator.

-- The department administrator or business manager must review the questionnaire and supporting documentation (i.e., the mileage record form) to ensure that the information provided by the employee is accurate and complete, and must sign and date the questionnaire.
+- The department lead administrator or operations manager must review the questionnaire and supporting documentation (i.e., the mileage record form) to ensure that the information provided by the employee is accurate and complete, and must sign and date the questionnaire.

-- the business manager or administrator must send a copy of the signed questionnaire to the Tax Office by the annual deadline, November 30 following the end of the reporting period , to ensure that the University can withhold and report on personal use as required.
+- the operations manager or lead administrator must send a copy of the signed questionnaire to the Tax Office by the annual deadline, November 30 following the end of the reporting period, to ensure that the University can withhold and report on personal use as required.

 The Tax Office will complete the personal use of vehicle calculation to determine the value of personal use of the University vehicle.
 The value of personal use that will be included as additional compensation will be communicated to the employee in December, prior to the issuance of Form W-2.

-Each employee whose use of a University vehicle is not restricted solely to official University business must maintain a mileage record on the Mileage Record Form during the reporting period.
-This mileage record should be used to complete the Personal Use of University Vehicles Questionnaire at the end of the reporting period and should be submitted to the department business manager or administrator.
+Each employee whose use of a University vehicle is not restricted solely to official University business must maintain a mileage record on Form 1110 FR.03 Mileage Record during the reporting period.
+This mileage record should be used to complete Form 1110 FR.02 Personal Use of University Vehicles – Questionnaire at the end of the reporting period and should be submitted to the department operations manager or lead administrator.

 Retain Original Documents